nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Filter Tasks Command

-#### Command Format:
+#### Command Format

 `t filter [m/MODULE/]* [c/COMPLETED]* [l/LINKED]*` where `MODULE` refers to the module code of the module to be filtered out, `COMPLETED` refers to the completion status of the tasks to be filtered out, and `LINKED` refers to the link status of the tasks to be filtered out.

-#### What is the feature:
+#### What is the feature about
 The `filter` command allows users to filter the task list by module, completion status, and/or link status.
 * `COMPLETED` will be `y` for filtering out tasks with `status` of `COMPLETE` and `n` for filtering out tasks with `TaskStatus` of `INCOMPLETE`.
 * `COMPLETED` will be `y` for filtering out tasks with `linkedExam` which is not `null` and `n` for filtering out tasks with `linkedExam` of `null`.

-#### How the feature works
+#### How does the feature work

-The proposed filter mechanism is facilitated by `FilterPredicate`.
-It implements `Predicate` with module, completion status and link status conditions, stored as `module`, `isCompleted` and `isLinked`.
-Additionally, it implements the following operations:
+The filter tasks feature is currently implemented through the `FilterTasksCommand` which extends the abstract class `Command`.

-* `FilterPredicate#test(Task)` — Checks if a task fulfils the given module and/or completion status and/or link status requirements.
+The `FilterTasksCommand` operates by producing a `FilterPredicate` used to update the `FilteredTaskList`.
-* `FilterPredicate#toString()` — Returns a string representing all the conditions used during the filter operation.
+Executing a filter command will always filter the full `DistinctTaskList` and not the `FilteredTaskList` if two filter commands are executed one after another.

-These operations are exposed in the `Model` interface as `Model#updateFilteredTaskList`.
+#### UML Diagrams

-The following sequence diagram shows how the filter operation works:
+Shown below is a sequence diagram of what occurs when the `execute` method of `LogicManager` is invoked.

 | ![FilterSequenceDiagram](images/FilterSequenceDiagram.png) |
 |:----------------------------------------------------------:|
 |           Sequence diagram of FilterTasksCommand           |

-<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `FilterTasksCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `FilterTasksCommand` and `FilterTasksCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

 </div>